top of page

 * Breeder wants to get to know a prospective buyer before selling a kitten CRUCIAL

-* Breeder requires spaying/neutering before releasing the registration papers CRUCIAL
+* Breeder does early spay/neuter or requires spaying/neutering before releasing the registration papers CRUCIAL

-* Breeder has a written sales contract and health guarantee, asking you not to declaw the kitten or let the kitten go outside without supervision CRUCIAL
+* Breeder has a written sales contract and health guarantee, asking you not to declaw the kitten or let the kitten go outside without supervision.
+Breeder will help you rehome a kitten or cat, if necessary.
+CRUCIAL

 * Kittens are sold with registration papers, once proof of sterilization has taken place CRUCIAL

-*Kittens are not released to their new homes before at least 12 weeks of age (better at 13-14 weeks or potentially older) CRUCIAL
+*Kittens are not released to their new homes before 12 weeks of age at the very least (better at 13-14 weeks or potentially older) CRUCIAL

 * Breeder never sells to pet stores CRUCIAL